 Formerly independent Tibet is a very mountainous region of China in the Himalayas.
 The air is thin here and the average altitude is around 15,000 feet.
 Lhasa, the capital of Tibet, is a major religious center.
-Nestled in a valley, Lhasa was once home of the Dalai Lamas, who resided at the huge, nine-story Potala Palace.
-The seventh century Jokhang temple is the holiest Buddhist temple in Tibet and attracts masses of pilgrims.
-Two monasteries stand out: Drepung monastery is Tibet’s largest and Sera Monastery is especially holy to a Tibetan religious sect.
-There are many open air markets in this city.
+Nestled in a valley, Lhasa was once home to the Dalai Lamas, who resided at the huge, nine-story Potala Palace.
+The seventh-century Jokhang temple is the holiest Buddhist temple in Tibet and attracts masses of pilgrims.
+Two monasteries stand out: Drepung Monastery is Tibet’s largest and Sera Monastery is especially holy to a Tibetan religious sect.
+There are many open-air markets in this city.

 Xigaze, also known as Shigatse.
 Tashilumpo monastery is particularly important to the Buddhist religion.

-Independent travel is not permitted in Tibet.
-The preplanned group travel is allowed with a confirmed tour package.
+Independent travel is not permitted in Tibet, China.
+Preplanned group travel is allowed with a confirmed tour package.
 Our trip includes all transfers needed during the trip.
-You can walk around in Lhasa, Shigatse and Gyantse during your free time.
-The public buses and taxies are available in those cities.
+You can walk around Lhasa, Shigatse, and Gyantse during your free time.
+Public buses and taxis are available in those cities.

 Our standard tour packages include standard tourist hotels.
 There are some international chain hotels (such as Holiday Inn), and other domestic chains have properties in Lhasa, Gyantse, and Shigatse.
 You can upgrade to luxury hotels in Lhasa with additional costs.